varigence/docs/bimlflex/reference-documentation/ArchiveImport.md

 # Archive Import

-Should imported files be archived after processing
+Determines whether imported files are archived after processing.

 Notes:
 * This setting is part of the `Core` settings category.